james-stevens/language_model/README.md

 `plots` is the least amount of text, so is the most meaningless.
 The King James Bible & The Complete Works of Shakespeare provide enough text to be almost meaningful and definitely reproduce something of the linguistic style of the training data.

 Example

-	$ ./language_model -g plots -n 50 -s "the man stopped"
+	./language_model -g plots -n 35 -s "he walked"

-	the man stopped with the rest effect of bobbili sanchez wyatt in a clinical dramatic line in defiance of the inventor akston arrives in a clinical depression run in the third scene are forced to be a serious to a girl and is facing eviction in a ritual and the other character has
+	he walked out with the family of his wife who has to leave his partial zoe and zoe in a small comics peter to rescue his latest zoe who has to be removed and quarantined and the

 	$ ./language_model -g King_James_Bible -s "Lo"  -n 35

-	Lo a man hath given me to be a great earthquake in a city and they were not written and they shall come unto him that is of the city of God which was of God
+	Lo the Lord and to them which were with them that were with him heard that the seven things which are called unto him that sat upon the horse of his mouth for ever for ever

 	$ ./language_model -g King_James_Bible -s "Above"  -n 37

-	Above he was a great multitude in the temple of the earth and the earth shall come and the earth and he was the second beast and the earth was not able as he is the Son
+	Above his heart was not able to make a full of the seven beasts of God which was the throne and the seven and of a great city and he was the third angel which is the first

 	$ ./language_model -g Complete_Works_of_Shakespeare -n 35 -s "inequality"